 Drawbacks of Shortwaves

-Shortwave radio ownership is usually limited to true enthusiasts since most new standard radios do not receive the shortwave band.
+- Shortwave radio ownership is usually limited to true enthusiasts since most new standard radios do not receive the shortwave band.
 Therefore, Western audiences are limited.

-How to Choose Shortwave Radio
+How to Choose A Shortwave Radio

-- A Synchronous Detector
+A Synchronous Detector

 Each radio comes with a unique set of features.
 The one most crucial feature, you should look out for is the synchronous detector.
 This feature is what enables the radio to lock on to frequencies and signals.
 It clears all the noise, limits distortion, and enables you to listen to clear audio.
-Finding a shortwave radio with a synchronous detector makes your work of finding channels so much easier.
+Finding a shortwave radio with synchronous detection circuitry makes your work of finding channels so much easier.

-- Coverage of Frequencies
+Coverage of Frequencies

 The golden rule here is, the wider the range, the better the radio.
 Most shortwave radios have a frequency coverage ranging from 1.7 MHz to 30MHz.
 But don’t be surprised if you find one whose frequency coverage ranges from 0.54 MH to 30MHz.
 Of the two, the latter is the best choice because it gives you more options.